JsAppNinja/firebase/README.md

 801. ols.web.admin pulled origin master and began testing on local server

-* Added the ability for users to resend their verification emails if needed
+* Added the ability for users to resend their verification emails if needed  **
-  * Will need to try to log in and click that option through the dialog box
+ > * Will need to try to log in and click that option through the dialog box
-  * Can not make box asking for gmail due to firebase needed a user object authenticated to start an email verification request
+  > * Can not make box asking for gmail due to firebase needed a user object
+    authenticated to start an email verification request

-* Fixed merge conflicts between checkpoint2.5 branch and master
+> * Fixed merge conflicts between checkpoint2.5 branch and master  --
- * Now OLS updates are visible on the dashboard (it supposed to be visible always, ols.web.admin pushed the 794 to the master)
+ > * Now OLS updates are visible on the dashboard -- (it supposed to be visible always, ols.web.admin pushed the 794 to the master)

-* Improved UI for registration and password reset pages (testing)
+> * Improved UI for registration and password reset pages (testing)
   * Now there is a floating button where users can go back **

-* Added error messages on failed login attempts (testing)
+* Added error messages on failed login attempts **
-  * Will appear as a dialog modal
+  * Will appear as a dialog modal **

- 801. ols.web.admin pulled origin master and began testing on local server , adding fields on the register page met the chalange to deploy the simple correction.
+ 801. ols.web.admin pulled origin master and began testing on local server